GREATDANELADY.COM

 Food:

-I think the Eagle Holistic Select line of cat food is outstanding.
-Here is the website to learn more about this food www.eaglepack.com ,which comes in a variety of kibbles and wet canned holistic foods.
+I think the Precise Plus Feline Formulas are outstanding.
+Here is the website to learn more about this food www.precisepet.com, which comes in a variety of kibbles and wet canned holistic foods.
+The coats are magnificant on this food.

-If Eagle is not available to you, contact some of the better companies on my list of better foods, and locate a quality cat food.
-The foods from the grocery store are not a quality food to use if you want to stay away from urinary problems, dry, shedding coats and hotspots.
-Precise, Felidae, Wysong are very good products you might want to locate.
-I also suggest trying steamed fish, meats, fresh fruits and steamed veggies with my cats - some enjoy them others do not.
+I also suggest trying steamed fish, meats, fresh fruits and steamed veggies with cats - some enjoy them others do not.
 If an inside cats, I try to keep some of the cat grass available - cats needs salads too!

-3) 4 in 1 Probiotics - this is beneficial bacterias and digestive enzymes that help promote the digestion.
-This product has Vit C in a buffered form and barley/wheat grasses so your cat gets the grass it needs if it is an indoor cat. www.firstchoicenaturals.com
+3) 4 in 1 Probiotics- this is beneficial bacterias and digestive enzymes that help promote the digestion.
+This product has Vit C in a buffered form and barley/wheat grasses so your cat gets the grass it needs if it is an indoor cat.

-4) Flexicose- joint support -this is a glucosamine based joint support product. there is new research that shows glucosamine is very beneficial to cats in supporting the lining of the urinary tract to help prevent irritations which leads to infection. www.flexicose.com
+4) Liquid Health Level 5000 - joint support -this is a glucosamine based joint support product. there is new research that shows glucosamine is very beneficial to cats in supporting the lining of the urinary tract to help prevent irritations which leads to infection.

 Introduce new things to your cat very slowly and in lesser amounts than what is recommended.
 Work up to the normal dose.
 I feed Eagle Kibble and canned and in my canned meat I add additional water, Nzymes, 4 in1 Probiotics and Ox-E-Drops and mix in a "fish slurry" as we call it.
 This will provide extra liquid/water to your cat because so many cats do not drink enough liquid and it cause bladder irratation which causes infection.
 This is the safest way to prevent these issues.